apache/flink/docs/dev/table/sql/queries.md

 `TableResult.collect()` method returns a closeable row iterator.
 The select job will not be finished unless all result data has been collected.
 We should actively close the job to avoid resource leak through the `CloseableIterator#close()` method.
 We can also print the select result to client console through the `TableResult.print()` method.
 The result data in `TableResult` can be accessed only once.
 Thus, `collect()` and `print()` must not be called after each other.

-For streaming job, `TableResult.collect()` method or `TableResult.print` method guarantee end-to-end exactly-once record delivery.
-This requires the checkpointing mechanism to be enabled.
-By default, checkpointing is disabled.
-To enable checkpointing, we can set checkpointing properties (see the <a href="{{ site.baseurl }}/ops/config.html#checkpointing">checkpointing config</a> for details) through `TableConfig`.
+`TableResult.collect()` and `TableResult.print()` have slightly different behaviors under different checkpointing settings (to enable checkpointing for a streaming job, see <a href="{{ site.baseurl }}/ops/config.html#checkpointing">checkpointing config</a>).
+* For batch jobs or streaming jobs without checkpointing, `TableResult.collect()` and `TableResult.print()` have neither exactly-once nor at-least-once guarantee.
+Query results are immediately accessible by the clients once they're produced, but exceptions will be thrown when the job fails and restarts.
-So a result record can be accessed by client only after its corresponding checkpoint completes.
+* For streaming jobs with exactly-once checkpointing, `TableResult.collect()` and `TableResult.print()` guarantee an end-to-end exactly-once record delivery.
+A result will be accessible by clients only after its corresponding checkpoint completes.

-**Notes:** For streaming mode, only append-only query is supported now.
+* For streaming jobs with at-least-once checkpointing, `TableResult.collect()` and `TableResult.print()` guarantee an end-to-end at-least-once record delivery.
+Query results are immediately accessible by the clients once they're produced, but it is possible for the same result to be delivered multiple times.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
 StreamTableEnvironment tableEnv = StreamTableEnvironment.create(env, settings);
-// enable checkpointing
-tableEnv.getConfig().getConfiguration().set(
-  ExecutionCheckpointingOptions.CHECKPOINTING_MODE, CheckpointingMode.EXACTLY_ONCE);
-tableEnv.getConfig().getConfiguration().set(
-  ExecutionCheckpointingOptions.CHECKPOINTING_INTERVAL, Duration.ofSeconds(10));

 tableEnv.executeSql("CREATE TABLE Orders (`user` BIGINT, product STRING, amount INT) WITH (...)");